Hearing in children

 Treatment for glue ear

-Glue ear is common and is not something to be unduly concerned about if it is short lived.
+Glue ear is relatively common and is not something to be unduly concerned about if it is short-lived.

-If, however, it persists for more than 3 months, it can become problematic.
-If it persists, there are several strategies which can help.
+However, if it persists for more than three months, it can become problematic.

-At THE HEARING SPACE, our specialist paediatric audiologist can assess your child’s hearing, determining if ‘glue ear’ is present and if so, what impact it is having on your child’s hearing.
-Advice will be provided depending on your child’s needs.
+At ‘The Hearing Space’, our specialist paediatric audiologist can assess your child’s hearing, determining if ‘glue ear’ is present and, if so, what impact it is having on your child’s hearing.

-With many years experience of working with children with additional needs and neurodivergent populations, you can be assured of an age and developmentally appropriate assessment.
+With many years of experience working with children with additional needs and neurodivergent populations, our paediatric audiologist will use age-appropriate and developmentally appropriate test techniques to test your child’s hearing.

 If you would like the space to discuss your child’s hearing, our paediatric audiologist has a wealth of experience to support you.